Northern Sandia Mountains

 Image taken: 01/08/2006by: Adam Read

 About this image

-The 1420 million year old Sandia Granite is overlain by Pennsylvanian Sandia Formation (slope) and Madera Group limestone.
-There are also scattered esposures of Missippian rocks above the Great Unconformity, whice here represent in excess of one billion years of missing rock record.
+The 1420 million year old Sandia Granite is overlain by Pennsylvanian Sandia Formation (slope) and Madera Group limestone (white cliffs).
+There are also scattered esposures of Missippian rocks above the Great Unconformity.
+This is actually more precisely a nonconformity, or unconformity between crystalline rocks and stratified rocks, that represents in excess of one billion years of missing rock record at this location.

 This view was taken from the Knife Edge of the Shield, the largest cliff face in the range.
 The shadow shows the profile of the 45 degree Knife Edge.

 If you have a great image of a geological feature in New Mexico that you would like to see on our site, please contact us.
 We can also display your name, copyright information, and a link to your website.